-XIV.
+XV.
 Schedule of Work Processes

-See Trade Information (Exhibit A) attached or as approved by the State Heat & Frost Insulation Apprenticeship Advisory Committee.
+Apprentices shall be given instruction and experience in the ironworker trade which will enable them to qualify as a competent journey worker at the completion of their apprenticeship.
+See Trade Information (Exhibit A) attached or as approved by the State Ironworker Apprenticeship Advisory Committee.

-XV.
+XVI.
 Conditions of Work

 - A. Apprentices will have the same hours of employment and be subject to the same conditions for overtime as the journeyworkers with whom they work.
-They shall work under the direct supervision of a journeyworker on all work normally performed by such journeyworkers. - B. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations. - C. Apprentices who have successfully completed one (1) year of training as an apprentice and completed a minimum of 80 hours of paid related instruction may work under the indirect supervision of a journey worker for commercial work.
-This means he/she must have immediate access to a journey worker via phone, pager, radio or other electronic means.
+They shall work under the direct supervision of a journeyworker on all work normally performed by such journeyworkers.
+An apprentice cannot be placed in charge of a job or work alone. - B. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations. - C. Under no circumstances shall apprentices supervise other apprentices